ricca509/ricca509.github.io/index.md

 - monthly meeting with back-end devs, tech ops and architect to give all developers a big picture of our projects.
 - hosting a Js meetup (http://www.meetup.com/js-monthly-london/) in our London office

-I lead UI teams in our London and Madrid offices and was also involved in various social activities to bring developers together: brown bag sessions, meetups, team conference calls.
+I led UI teams in our London and Madrid offices and was also involved in various social activities to bring developers together: brown bag sessions, meetups, team conference calls.

 **Senior UI developer**